tomrijntjes/tomrijntjes.github.io/05-tesla-t4-cost-effectiveness.md

 Yifeng Jiang achieved a [4x performance increase](https://uprush.medium.com/accelerating-apache-spark-with-rapids-on-gpu-27b2b8a77344) with GPU-accelerated Spark-Rapids on an A10.
 Of course, the A10 is a more performant machine.

-Let's assume we can generalize the performance of the T4 versus the performance of the A10 on the Nbody benchmark to dataframe processing.
+Let's assume we can extrapolate the performance of the T4 versus the performance of the A10 on the Nbody benchmark to dataframe processing.

 |                                               |             |
 |-----------------------------------------------|-------------|